Browser Fingerprinting as a Tracking Technology

 Choose a Privacy-Focused Browser

 The Tor Browser is designed so that all users share an identical fingerprint, making it the most effective countermeasure.
-The Brave browser also includes built-in fingerprint protection features.
+The Brave browser also includes built-in fingerprint attribute randomization.
+Firefox, starting with version 145 in 2025, has significantly strengthened its fingerprint protections, reportedly reducing the number of trackable users by up to 70%.

 Use Browser Extensions